Kernix13/beginner-git-commands/README.md

 # Beginner Git commands

-> Some of the commands in this doc are basic beginner commands, some are intermediate level, especially when you get into cloning and contributing.
+Some of the commands in this doc are basic beginner commands, some are intermediate level, especially when you get into cloning and contributing.

-**Note**: I either use `main` or `master` for some of these commands.
+**Note**: I switch between using `main` or `master` for these commands.
 They refer to the default branch of your repo or of a cloned/forked repo.
 Replace the default names in the commands below with your default branch name.

 ## Table of contents